trxe/notes-blog/content/parallel-conc-prog/3-memory-model.md

 2. Ordered Atomics
 3. Transactional Memory

+#### CPP Objects

+- Every var is an object
+- Every object occupies at least one memory location
+  - Fundamental types take up **exactly one** memory location
+  - **Adj bit fields** are part of the same memory location

 #### Modification Order

 Sequence of all writes to an object from all threads in the program.